Copyright © 2023 Sked social. All rights reserved.

 NOTE: For whatever reason, hashtags that you include in your bio aren’t clickable on mobile.
 But, they are using Instagram’s web interface.

-But, even so, crafting a good Instagram bio for your own brand can be deceptively tough.
+Even though it’s only a measly 150 characters, good Instagram bios are your path to success on Instagram.But, even so, crafting a good Instagram bio for your own brand can be deceptively tough.
 Fortunately, there are a few tips you can implement to remove some stress from the process and come up with a bio that you can be proud of.
 In order to do so, remember to:

-If you’re looking to carve out hours in your social media workflow, sign up for Sked’s 7-day trial.
+Put those tips into play, and you’re sure to piece together an Instagram bio that’s equally as awesome as those ones you always admire.Now that you know how to craft a good Instagram bio, start carving out hours in your social media workflow by signing up for Sked’s 7-day trial.
 Our all-in-one Instagram scheduler allows you to automatically post images, carousels, Stories, videos and more.
 Tag locations, users and products and manage all your hashtags in one place to save 5+ hours every week.

 Brands and agencies with an eye for aesthetics use Sked Social to plan, schedule, and engage customers with visual content — On Instagram, Facebook, TikTok, Twitter, YouTube, Pinterest, LinkedIn, and more.Start your FREE trial